- Food allergies are treated by strict avoidance of the food that causes symptoms.

 I am lactose intolerant.
 Does that mean I have a food allergy?

 No. Having a food intolerance means that you have trouble digesting a certain kind of food.
 The symptoms of food intolerance can be similar but they usually appear slowly rather than suddenly.
 With food intolerance such as lactose intolerance, you may be able to handle small amounts of food or drinks that contain lactose (a sugar found in milk and other dairy products).
-Drinking or eating lactose containing products such as milk will cause bloating and diarrhea.
+For these people, drinking or eating lactose containing products such as milk will cause bloating and diarrhea.
 Symptoms of food intolerance can be uncomfortable but they are usually not life-threatening.

 If I have an anaphylactic reaction and I feel okay, do I still need to see my primary care provider?